Thank You for Your Commitment to Virunga in 2016

 Dear Friends,

-The welfare of Virunga’s wildlife and human populations are inextricably tied, which is why I’m thrilled to report that in 2016 we were able to:
+The welfare of Virunga’s wildlife and human populations is inextricably tied, which is why I’m thrilled to report that in 2016, we were able to:

-– Inaugurate eastern Congo’s first major run of river micro hydro plant, thanks to the help of the Howard G. Buffett Foundation.
-The 12.6 MW plant delivers clean energy to a province which has until now had almost no electrification.
+– Inaugurate eastern Congo’s first major run-of-river micro hydro plant, thanks to the help of the Howard G. Buffett Foundation.
+The 12.6 MW plant delivers clean energy to a province that has until now had almost no electrification.

 – Break ground on Lubero, a second 13MW hydroelectric power plant on the Park’s western flank.